-255 The monthly sea-ice thickness distribution histograms (Figure 4a) show that the three reanalyses (GECCO2, NEMO-EnKF, GIOMAS) have distributions suggesting an overestimation of the abundance of thin ice and underestimation of the abundance of thick ice with respect to ASPeCt.
+The monthly sea-ice thickness distribution histograms (Fig. 4a) show that the three reanalyses (GECCO2, NEMO-EnKF, GIOMAS) have distributions suggesting an overestimation of the abundance of thin ice and underestimation of the abundance of thick ice with respect to ASPeCt.
 We exclude SOSE in the evaluation due to its relatively short period because the ASPeCt observations used here are from 1981 to 2005, though there are extensive ASPeCt observations from 2005 to 2012, but the sample records are very limited in the Weddell Sea.
-While there are a few instances of sea-ice thicknesses greater than 1.8 m

-- 260 in GECCO2, NEMO-EnKF and GIOMAS, ASPeCt has recorded ice thicker than 3.0 m.
-Given that the ASPeCt observations from an area with a six nautical mile radius (~11.1 km) are compared with models with ~ 60 km spatial resolution, this is unsurprising.
+While there are a few instances of sea-ice thicknesses greater than 1.8 m in GECCO2, NEMO-EnKF and GIOMAS, ASPeCt has recorded ice thicker than 3.0 m.
+Given that the ASPeCt observations from an area with a six nautical mile radius (~11.1 km) are compared with models with \sim 60 km spatial resolution, this is unsurprising.
 The ship observations show the pack ice to be a highly varied and complicated mixture of different ice types.
-The concentration, thickness, and topography may vary significantly over a short spatial distance.
-Compared with ASPeCt, GECCO2 has more sea ice with thickness ranging from 0.5 m to 1.25 m, and GIOMAS has more sea ice with thickness ranging - from 1.3 m to 1.8 m.
+The concentration, thickness and topography may vary significantly over a short spatial distance.
+Compared with ASPeCt, GECCO2 has more sea ice with thicknesses ranging from 0.5 to 1.25 m, and GIOMAS has more sea ice with thicknesses ranging from 1.3 to 1.8 m.
 NEMO-EnKF mainly overestimates sea-ice thickness within the bins from 0 to 1.0 m.
-In addition, the sea-ice thickness of GECCO2, NEMO-EnKF and GIOMAS seem to concentrate within the range of 0.8 to 1.4 m, 0.5 to 0.8 m, and 1.1 to 1.7 m, respectively (Figure 4a.
-These thicknesses are mainly found over the first-year sea-ice area of the eastern Weddell Sea and ice edge (Figure 4b-d).
-In these regions, reanalyses tend to overestimate sea-ice thickness with respect to ASPeCt, which is consistent with the results reported in Timmermann et al. (2004).
-The small-scale spatial and temporal - 270 variation of ice thickness, which is represented in the ASPeCt observations, is not captured by the reanalyses.
+In addition, the sea-ice thicknesses of GECCO2, NEMO-EnKF and GIOMAS seem to be concentrated within the range of 0.8 to 1.4 m, 0.5 to 0.8 m and 1.1 to 1.7 m, respectively (Fig. 4a).
+These thicknesses are mainly found over the first-year sea-ice area of the eastern Weddell Sea and ice edge (Fig. 4b-d).
+In these regions, reanalyses tend to overestimate sea-ice thickness in contrast to ASPeCt, which is consistent with the results reported in Timmermann et al. (2005).
+The small-scale spatial and temporal variation in ice thickness, which is represented in the ASPeCt observations, is not captured by the reanalyses.